Aïché Nana

 Kiash Nanah (1935/36 – 29 January 2014), better known by her stage name Aïché (Ayşe) Nana, was a Lebanese-born dancer and stripper.

-Born in Beirut, Lebanon to Armenian parents, she began her career in 1954, before moving to France then Italy and becoming a belly dancer.
+Born in Beirut, Lebanon she began her career in 1954, before moving to France then Italy and becoming a belly dancer.
 She was married to Italian film director and producer and screenwriter Sergio Pastore.

 She became a celebrity in Italy, following a famous striptease on 5 November 1958 during a private party at the Rugantino restaurant and nightclub on the Viale di Trastevere in Rome, which caused a national scandal and went on to provide the inspiration for the 'orgy' scene in Federico Fellini's film La dolce vita.

 Death

 Nana died from cancer on 29 January 2014 at the Aurelia Hospital in Rome, Italy.
 She was 78.